 Traditionally found in bathrooms, more and more people are choosing to install a heated towel rail in their kitchen.
 Much better than hanging tea towels on oven doors or hooks, a heated towel rail will help keep your kitchen towels dry and fresh for longer.

 We've seen dark blue furnishings increase in popularity in bathrooms, and this is another trend that's moving across to kitchens.
-Dark blue or navy kitchen cupboards give a modern look but also add a subtle touch of colour that's often missing from black or grey kitchens.
+Dark blue or navy kitchen cupboards give a modern look but also add a subtle touch of colour that's often missing from white or grey kitchens.
 It's also a colour which will complement other popular kitchen finishes including black, white and rose gold.

 Moving away from fitted lighting in favour of hanging lights from bare wires can add a touch of rustic charm to your kitchen.
 It's also a versatile design choice, allowing you to select ornate lampshades for a traditional kitchen, or large metal lampshades if you're going for the industrial look.